Mlaiel/iacherie/desktop/BUILD_DEPLOYMENT.md

 ## Build System Overview

-Ainflue Desktop uses **Electron Builder** for creating distributable packages across Windows, macOS, and Linux platforms.
+IA Chérie Desktop uses **Electron Builder** for creating distributable packages across Windows, macOS, and Linux platforms.
 The build system supports:

 - **Multi-platform builds** from any platform
 - **Code signing** for security and trust